- Agronomic: grass (misc. perennial), hay

 - Education and Training: decision support system, demonstration, display, extension, farmer to farmer, mentoring, networking, study circle, workshop, youth education

 - Energy: bioenergy and biofuels, energy conservation/efficiency, energy use, solar energy, wind power

-- Farm Business Management: whole farm planning, new enterprise development, budgets/cost and returns, community-supported agriculture, marketing management, risk management, value added, agritourism
+- Farm Business Management: agritourism, budgets/cost and returns, community-supported agriculture, marketing management, new enterprise development, risk management, value added, whole farm planning

-- Pest Management: biological control, botanical pesticides, compost extracts, field monitoring/scouting, integrated pest management, mulches - killed, mulches - living, physical control, mulching - plastic, cultivation, precision herbicide use, prevention, row covers (for pests), smother crops, soil solarization, traps, mulching - vegetative, weather monitoring, weed ecology
+- Pest Management: biological control, botanical pesticides, compost extracts, cultivation, field monitoring/scouting, integrated pest management, mulches - killed, mulches - living, mulching - vegetative, mulching - plastic, physical control, precision herbicide use, prevention, row covers (for pests), smother crops, soil solarization, traps, weather monitoring, weed ecology

 - Production Systems: agroecosystems, holistic management, organic agriculture, permaculture, transitioning to organic